PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 - Mode 2: Catch everything using default ball.

 Mode 2 will look to see if what you caught is shiny and will send notifications.

+### Game Language:

+The language of your game.
+This is needed to read the ball names to select the correct ball.

+### Ball Select:

+What ball to use to catch each raid Pokémon.
+The program will automatically stop if it cannot find this ball. (which will happen if you run out)

 ### Fix Clock on Catch: